 (E) A representation regarding the employability or specific earnings of graduates without an agreement between the institution and another entity for such employment or sufficient evidence of past employment or earnings to justify such a representation;

-(F) A representation regarding the availability, amount, or nature of any financial assistance available to students from the institution or any other entityto pay the costs of attendance at the institution that is not fulfilled following the enrollment of the borrower;
+(F) A representation regarding the availability, or nature of any financial assistance available to students to pay the costs of attendance at the institution that is not fulfilled following the enrollment of the borrower;

 (G) A representation regarding the amount of tuition and fees that the student would be charged for the program that is materially different in amount, method, or timing of payment from the actual tuition and fees charged to the student;

-(H) A representation that the institution, its courses, or programs are endorsed by vocational counselors, high schools, colleges, educational organizations, employment agencies, members of a particular industry, students, former students, or governmental officials, no such endorsements exist as stated;
+(H) A representation that the institution, its courses, or programs are endorsed by vocational counselors, high schools, colleges, educational organizations, employment agencies, members of a particular industry, students, former students, governmental officials, the United States armed forces, or other individuals or entities when the institution has no permission to use such an endorsement;

-(I) A representation regarding the institution ’s size, location, facilitieis, training equipment of similar learning resources necessary for a student to complete the program, or the number, availability, of qualifications of its personnel that are materially different from the institution’s actual circumstances at the time the representation is made
+(I) A representation regarding the educational resources provided by the institution that are necessary for the completion of the student’s educational program that are materially different from the institution’s actual circumstances at the time the representation is made, which may include representations regarding the institution’s size, location, facilities, training equipment, or the number, availability, or qualifications of its personnel;

-(J) The nature or extent of prerequisites for enrollment in a course or program;
+(J) A representation regarding the nature or extent of prerequisites for enrollment in a course or program that is materially different from the institution’s actual circumstances at the time the representation is made, .

-(K) Any other circumstances as determined by the Secretary; or
+(ii) A violation by the institution of a requirement of the Higher Education Act or the Department’s regulations is not a basis for a borrower defense claim unless the violation would otherwise give rise to a successful borrower defense claim under this section or section 685.206(c), as applicable.

-(iii) A violation by the institution of a requirement of the Higher Education Act or the Department’s regulations is not a basis for a borrower defense claim unless the violation would otherwise give rise to a successful borrower defense claim under this section or section 685.206(c), as applicable.
-The Secretary will not approve a borrower defense claim under this section or section 685.206(c) of this Part when the borrower submits a claim based on—
+(iii) The Secretary will not approve a borrower defense claim under this section or section 685.206(c) of this Part when the borrower submits a claim based on—

 (A) Personal injury;